BillHertzing/BlazorExamples/Demos/Demo05/ReadMe.md

 # Blazor With ServiceStack Demonstrations Demo05 ReadMe (at the Demo05 subfolder level)
 If you are viewing this ReadMe.md in GitHub, [here is this same ReadMe on the documentation site](ReadMe.html)

-This is the specific documentation for Demo05, *Blazor GUI having simple Telerik components*.
+This is the specific documentation for Demo05, *Blazor GUI served by ServiceStack Middleware hosted by selectable WebHost hosted by a GenericHost (.Net Core V3.0)*.

 ## Introduction
 The Blazor GUI project ...